5 Days in Florence, Italy Itinerary

 Duomo

 After spending a couple of hours in the art gallery we made our way to see the Duomo in all it’s iconic glory.
-The massive cathedral is a beautiful!
-The architecture and the graphic nature of the marble panel facade are just stunning.
+The massive cathedral is beautiful!
+The architecture and the nature of the marble panel facade are just stunning.
 I could have spent half a day looking at every detail.

-Day 2 in Florence – wine tasting in Tuscany
+Day 2 – Wine Tasting in Tuscany

-Day 3 in Florence – Academy Of Florence Art Gallery | Statue of David
+Day 3 – Academy Of Florence Art Gallery | Statue of David

 Galleria dell’Accademia